MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 ms.collection: M365-identity-device-management
 ---

-# Automatically enroll macOS devices with the Apple Business Manager or Apple School Manager
+# Automatically enroll Macs with Apple Business Manager or Apple School Manager

-> [!IMPORTANT]
-> Apple recently changed from using the Apple Device Enrollment Program (DEP) to Apple Automated Device Enrollment (ADE).
-Intune is in the process of updating the Intune user interface to reflect that.
-Until such changes are complete, you'll continue to see *Device Enrollment Program* in the Intune portal.
-Wherever that is shown, it now uses Automated Device Enrollment.

-You can set up Intune enrollment for macOS devices purchased through Apple's [Apple Business Manager](https://business.apple.com/) or [Apple School Manager](https://school.apple.com/).
-You can use either of these enrollments for large numbers of devices without ever touching them.
-You can ship macOS devices directly to users.
-When the user turns on the device, Setup Assistant runs with preconfigured settings and the device enrolls into Intune management.
+Set up automated device enrollment in Intune for Mac devices purchased through [Apple Business Manager](https://business.apple.com/) or [Apple School Manager](https://school.apple.com/).
+This enrollment method lets you enroll a large number of devices without needing to touch them or manually transfer them into Microsoft Intune.
+After you prepare devices in Intune and your chosen Apple portal, you can ship them directly to employees or students.
+Setup Assistant and enrollment automatically begins when the device turns on.

-To set up enrollment, you use both the Intune and Apple portals.
-You create enrollment profiles containing settings that applied to devices during enrollment.
+This article describes how to set up and assign an Apple enrollment profile for corporate-owned Mac devices.

 Neither Apple Business Manager enrollment or Apple School Manager work with the [device enrollment manager](device-enrollment-manager-enroll.md).